WonyoungCho/plink/docs/GWAS.md

 - To compare observed and expected quantities

 #  LD Block

+# Low quality SNP
+- Genotype clusters of many SNPs demonstrate low quality genotyping due to:
+> - Low DNA concentration
+> - Poor binding and competitive binding by other sequences
+> - Structural and copy number variants

 # Reference
 - A guide to genome-wide association analysis and post-analytic interrogation, <https://dx.doi.org/10.1002/sim.6605>